aperlini/Design-Patterns/Behavioral/Mediator/README.md

 ### Mediator

 Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+The model encapsulates the way in which a set of objects interacts.
+It promotes weak coupling by preventing objects from explicitly referencing each other, thus allowing their interactions to be varied independently.
+Its use is aimed at reducing the complexity of communication between several objects or classes.
+The mediator class manages all communications between the various classes.